 From taking action to get the city to invest in our neighborhoods to fighting for fair housing policies and services across the city, LA ACCE Action members are making their voices heard!

-In Los Angeles, ACCE Action is organizing through the city, with chapters in City Council Districts 7, 8, 9, 10, and 15.
-We also have a citywide Home Defenders League Chapter taking on housing justice campaigns.
+In Los Angeles, ACCE Action has citywide Tenant Chapter, Home Defender Chapter and a Bank Worker Chapter!
+We are also organizing on the neighborhood level with chapters in City Council Districts 7, 8, 9, 10, and 15.

 - Fix LA: We are always pushing for services such as tree-trimming and potholes repairs in our neighborhoods.
 Too often the city takes care of wealthy neighborhoods and neglects our communities.
 That’s why we are a leading partner in the Fix LA Coalition, where community and union partners have unified their voice to demand that the city reinvest in our neighborhood services!
 Using the idea of “bargaining for the common good”, where unions make demands for the whole community in their contracts, and taking action regularly, we are well on the way to winning the kind of investments we want to see!